Haneul-Oh/Code-deploy-AWS-EC2/README.md

 </p>

 ```
-Please check the repositories below for more information.
+🙂 For more information, Please check [this repository]{https://github.com/Haneul-Oh/Auditchain}. 🙂

 ```

 ## Components of Implementation